BayPiggies/pelican_website/content/pages/community/code_of_conduct.rst

 patches, problems, or otherwise.
 We're receptive to constructive comment and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.
-We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participat<e and everyone can make a difference.
+We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.

 Considerate